Efim Shchadenko

-Yefim Afanasievich Shchadenko (Ефим Афана́сьевич Щаде́нко; 27 September 1885 – 6 September 1951) was a Soviet officer and statesman.
+Yefim Afanasievich Shchadenko (Ефим Афана́сьевич Щаде́нко; 27 September [O.S.
+15 September] 1885 – 6 September 1951) was a Soviet colonel general who served as Deputy People's Commissar of Defense during the early years of World War II.

 Early life and education

 Shchadenko was born in to a Ukrainian working-class family and received primary education.
+He then worked as a tailor.

 Revolutionary activities

 From 1904 he was active in the underground social democratic movement and joined the Bolshevik wing of the Russian Social Democratic Labour Party in the same year.

 He was an active participant in the 1905 Russian Revolution in the Donbass and after the defeat of the revolution he went in to hiding in the Caucasus.
 He later moved to Vladikavkaz and worked as a tailor while simultaneously being involved in underground Bolshevik circles.

 In the tailor shops, he also organized the Igla union, which regularly held strikes.
 In 1907, relying on the Igla, he organized a massive May Day meeting, where a massive fight broke out between its participants and the Black Hundreds.
 Shchadenko, as the organizer of the meeting, was threatened with arrest, for which he was forced to leave for Kamenskaya.
 Without him, the circles he organized fell apart.

-In Kamenskaya, on August 20, 1907, a strike of shoemakers was organized, which was dispersed by the authorities.
+In Kamenskaya, on 20 August 1907, a strike of shoemakers was organized, which was dispersed by the authorities.
 The organizers, including Shchadenko, were arrested, but soon released due to lack of evidence.
 He continued to organize underground labor unions until his arrest in 1913.

 In August 1914, the soldiers of a reserve dragoon cavalry division located near the prison dispersed the prison guards and freed the prisoners.
 At the same time, Shchadenko met with the non-commissioned officer Semyon Budyonny who served in the battalion.